People

 Profile

-Dr Ryan Nutting possesses over fifteen years of experience working in universities and heritage organizations in the United Kingdom and United States.
+Dr Ryan Nutting possesses over fifteen years of experience working in universities and heritage organizations in Germany, the United Kingdom, and United States.
 Ryan received his PhD from the School of Museum Studies and Victorian Studies Centre at the University of Leicester and is an Honorary Research Fellow at the School of Museum Studies.
-Ryan recently completed an International Fellow at the Kulturwissenschaftliche Institut Essen (KWI) researching the interpretation of netsuke held by the Museum Folkwang since 2010.
+Ryan completed an International Fellowship at the Kulturwissenschaftliche Institut Essen (KWI) researching the interpretation of netsuke held by the Museum Folkwang since 2010 and recently served as the Programme Leader at for the MA in Public History and Heritage programme at the University of Derby and as an Early Career Research Fellow at Watts Gallery- Artists' Village.

 Research